What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 Benches are versatile pieces of outdoor furniture.
 They can be used for seating, storage, or work surfaces.

 Place benches along the perimeter of the space for individual or group work.
-Or use them to create a social area for children to interact or relax.
+Or use them to create social areas for children to interact or relax.

 Storage bins